 Don't let anyone use the emotions of a divorce to cause you to make bad financial decisions.
 That includes your choice of lawyer.
 You may be splitting one half of everything (more or less) and this may feel like a huge setback in your financial independence, but if you handle things correctly it will be a couple of year setback rather than a decades set-back.
 Ultimately, the choice is all yours.

 If you have any questions or wish to reach our firm, call 908-237-3096.
-You can also use our website to self-schedule a consult.
+You can also use our website to self-schedule a consultation.
 You can also click here to sign up for a no cost digital download of my book: Happily EVEN After: the Guide to Divorce in New Jersey.

 All the best in your search for financial independence and/or early retirement.
-I hope the above advice is helpful to those of you facing this type of an issue in your journey.
+I hope the above advice is helpful to those of you facing this type of issue in your journey.